Patient Participation Group

 - bring a sense of partnership between practice staff and patients

 - give practice staff and patients the opportunity to discuss topics of mutual interest

 - allow patients to make positive suggestions about the practice and their own healthcare

 - develop self-help projects to meet the needs of fellow patients

 - act as a representative group that can be called upon to influence the local provision of health and social care.

-If you think you would like to be part of our Group and be able to influence the future of your healthcare provision or would like more information about our PPG, please join us at our meetings held every 6 weeks.
+If you think you would like to be part of our Group and be able to influence the future of your healthcare provision or would like more information about our PPG, please contact us and join the group at our next meeting.